How Ohtli Works

 Every grower makes valuable observations about the plants they grow — which tomato has the best flavor, which tree died in the cold snap, which seedling surprised them.
 Most of that knowledge is lost or isn't tracked in a way that's accessible to others.
 Our goal is to build a better collective record of what works and doesn't.

-The goal is that the collective knowledge we build in our journals will surface new and interesting genetics, help growers find the right plant for their situation, help us adapt to climate change, and breed better plants, in ways that no single grower or even organization could develop alone.
+Knowledge that helps growers find the right plant for their place — and breed better ones — in ways no single grower or organization could alone.

 How Knowledge Builds